OfirGavish/EntraExtension/README.md

 # Azure AD Group Membership Copier Extension

 ## Overview
-This Chrome extension allows Microsoft Entra (Azure AD) administrators to efficiently copy group memberships from one user to another using the Microsoft Graph API.
+This Microsoft Edge extension allows Microsoft Entra (Azure AD) administrators to efficiently copy group memberships from one user to another using the Microsoft Graph API.
 Built with modern OAuth 2.0 + PKCE authentication for maximum security.

+**Browser Compatibility**: Primarily designed for Microsoft Edge, but also compatible with Chrome and other Chromium-based browsers.

 ## ✨ Features
 - **🔐 Secure OAuth 2.0 + PKCE Authentication** - Modern, secure authentication flow